WHAT IS A KITCHEN RANGE? TYPES & FEATURES

 SELF-CLEANING OVEN

 You can save yourself hours of scrubbing with a self-cleaning kitchen range oven.
-Self-cleaning ovens don’t rely on chemicals, instead, they use high temperatures ranging from 800–900°F to turn spills and splatters into ash that can be wiped away with ease.
+Self-cleaning ovens don’t rely on chemicals, instead, they use high temperatures to turn spills and splatters into ash that can be wiped away with ease.
+Some ranges even offer a Steam-Clean function that cleans with low heat and steam.

 AIR FRY OVEN

 Some kitchen ranges offer a variety of cooking capabilities, like air frying.
 Much like convection baking, air frying cooks your meal with a heating element and a fan that rapidly circulates hot air around the food.
-Air frying helps you easily achieve a crisp, browned outer layer, similar to deep fried foods.
+If you like the taste of fried favorites but hate the mess of oil splatter or you don’t have a deep fryer, ovens with air frying help you easily achieve a crisp, browned outer layer, similar to deep-fried foods.

 Maytag® ranges with Air Fry allow you to make your favorite fried foods using little to no oil.